-- We strive to create an environment and provide the tools, programs and practices for the emotional health and well-being of our people.
-We continue working to help break the stigma surrounding mental health by fostering a workplace environment where people feel comfortable engaging in open, honest dialogue. - Our corporate partnership with Thrive Global, a behavior change platform offering science-based solutions to lower stress and enhance well-being and productivity, has enabled us to deliver customized programs to help our people achieve a sense of belonging and purpose. - Through our Mental Health Ally network, thousands of our people are equipped to help colleagues facing emotional health challenges find the support they may need.
-We offer training to help our people understand the signs that a colleague needs help, how to have a conversation about emotional health and the steps to take to support someone in need.
-Additionally, we offer a variety of digital tools to support mental health and wellness, including Thrive Global, Calm, Wysa, and RethinkCare. - We also launched a comprehensive hub that provides all Accenture people-and their dependents-with a central resource for all of our mental health and wellness offerings.
-The site includes a chatbot that helps individuals identify which offering best serves their specific needs.
+- We strive to create an environment and provide the tools, programs and practices for the emotional health and well-being of our people - Our corporate partnership with Thrive Global, a behavior change platform offering science-based solutions to lower stress and enhance well-being and productivity, has enabled us to deliver customized programs to help our people achieve a sense of belonging and purpose.

+- Through our Mental Health Ally network, approximately 23,000 of our people are equipped to help colleagues facing emotional health challenges find the support they may need.
+We offer training to help our people understand the signs that a colleague needs help, how to have a conversation about emotional health, and the steps they can take to support someone in need. - Additionally, we provide all our people with a single online source for our global emotional health and well-being offerings including Thrive Global, Calm, Wysa, RethinkCare, Mental Health Ally network and our Employee Assistance Program (EAP).

+Additional risk analysis in our own operations in Germany

+Although our abstract analysis did not indicate any other risk with regard to occupational health and safety, in fiscal year 2024 we conducted an additional concrete risk analysis.
+During this we identified areas for improvement in our occupational health and safety trainings and we are currently implementing these changes.